top of page

 Not far from there is a visitor center (closed on Saturdays), where you can also park and begin your hike—it’s very close to the museum, which is also located along the walking trail.

-hiking map Natural Monument Los Barruecos
+Hiking map Natural Monument Los Barruecos, Spain

 All the Trails in the Reserve – Just Take Your Pick